 Most of these polyphenols, bioactive tannoid principles and other compounds are not household names like vitamin C. While some, such as gallic acid have a large body of scientific research behind them, others have only recently been studied (though often with very promising results).

 Amla powder is one of those superfoods that, in my opinion, makes supplements formulated in a lab obsolete.
-That’s why I use this powdered whole fruit in my breakfast smoothies pretty much every day.
+That’s why I use this antioxidant rich organic powdered whole fruit in my breakfast or afternoon smoothies pretty much every day.
 It certainly seems to wakes you up and give you more energy.